TWO TURTLEDOVES;

 TWO TURTLEDOVES: A PICTURE OF SECOND ORDER COVENANT BETWEEN GOD AND MAN.

-AN IMPORTANT KEY TO OUR UNDERSTANDING OF THE SHEEP-GOAT JUDGEMENT AND
+AN IMPORTANT KEY TO OUR UNDERSTANDING OF THE SHEEP-GOAT JUDGMENT AND

 Shepherds tell us that sheep will only drink from still waters.
 They will not drink from a raging river.
 At the end of this age there will be much political and religious turmoil.
 Many will have longed to know God but never had the chance.
 They have not had the chance to drink from the waters of life.
 Will they ever be given that opportunity?
 Will they be led by Messiah into green pastures?
 Will they be and spiritually fed by the still waters in the beauty of His restored earth?
 Or are these people who mourn at the sixth seal all to be damned for ever along with the wicked?